tsbmediaventure/ConsCent-docs/docs/integration.md

 All integration processes are divided in 2 segments, one segment is in your backend/CMS and the other is on your frontend.
 Your frontend can be a website, a mobile application or an AMP page.
 The AMP, and mobile integrations are covered in their respective pages and the web initialization is covered in the concepts section on this page.

+If only want to use the passes feature, you do not need to use hashcode method or content registration.
+You can directly skip to the web / frontend integration.
+You will however have to configure a pass in the integration section of your client dashboard.
+[Check out passes here](passes.md)

 At this point, you must also have access to your client id, api key and api secret (it is obtained by going to your your client dashboard > Integration > SDK)

 ## Content Registration